Prescription Drug Trafficking Attorney

 These charges typically go hand in hand with accusations of “doctor shopping.”
 This term refers to the practice of getting multiple prescriptions for the same drug from different doctors.
 Oftentimes, this is one of the many ways prescription drug dealers acquire the drugs.
 Most states have laws in place against doctor shopping.
 For example, Florida Statute ss.
 893.13(7)(a)8 makes it a felony offense “to withhold information from a practitioner from whom the person seeks to obtain a controlled substance or a prescription for a controlled substance when the person making the request has received a controlled substance or a prescription for a controlled substance of like therapeutic use from another practitioner within the previous 30 days.”
 If you are being charged with prescription drug trafficking, there is also a chance of being charged with doctor shopping.

 Only an experienced prescription drug trafficking lawyer can look at your case and determine what the best possible defenses are.
-Attorney David M Dudley is an experienced lawyer who, on the federal level alone, has handled over 300 cases in the past 15 years.
+Attorney David M Dudley is an experienced lawyer who, on the federal level alone, has handled more than 300 cases in the past 15 years.
 Call David at 800-805-6167 today for a free case evaluation.